edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 In order to do this, we're going to transfer the html file from the cloud computer to our local computers.
 We'll do this using ```scp```, which stands for "secure copy".
 Open a new terminal window on your computer (not the EC2 instance window).
 Using scp, transfer the html file from the first sequencing file to your desktop.
 The syntax of this command is similar to the `ssh` that we use to connect to the cloud computer, but in this case we also have to specify:
--The exact path of the file on the cloud computer that we want to transfer -The exact path on the local computer where we want the file transferred to
+* The exact path of the file on the cloud computer that we want to transfer
+* The exact path on the local computer where we want the file transferred to

 Here's what that looks like:
 ```